MakeMeSenpai/christmas_hack/README.md

 -Look up more things such as extra wires, and computer chip wiring

 **TODO:**
-skateboard: Use python to understand sound.
+Skateboard: Use python to understand sound.
 When sound can be accepted the skateboard is complete.
-The sound can come from a music file for now, but will later it will be required that the sound come from an external source, and the input is being taken from a microphone.
+The sound can come from a music file for now, but will later it will be required that the sound comes from an external source, and the input is being taken from a microphone

-Bike: The program now uses certaint frequencies to preform certain tasks.
-The bike is complete when you can make conditionals based off of sound, and can accept input from a microphone.
-All parts needed are bought and ready for soddering.
+Bike: The program now uses certain frequencies to perform certain tasks.
+The bike is complete when you can make conditionals based off of sound, and can accept input from a microphone All parts needed are bought and ready for soldering.

 Car: Program is downloaded onto our robots brain!
-Lights are connected to audrino and other robotics parts and flash whenever it hears a sound.
-Conditionals should make it so that it only flashes to certaint frequencies and how loud the sound is.
+Lights are connected to arduino and other robotic parts, and flashes whenever it hears a sound.
+Conditionals should make it so that it only flashes to certain frequencies and how loud the sound it.

-Stretch Limo: The lights flash different colors depended on the frequency, colors are brighter when the sound is louder and dimmer when the sound is quiet.
-The robotics can be easily accessed and should lie in a safe and tiny compartment as for solid and easy transportation. (as well as saftey)
+Stretch Limo: The lights flash different colors depending on the frequency, colors are brighter when the sound is louder and dimmer when the sound is quiet.
+The robotics can be easily accessed and should lie in a safe and tiny compartment as for solid and easy transportation. (as well as safety!!)